pdeffebach/AddToField.jl/README.md

 # AddToField

-Julia macros to usingasily construct named tuples and set properties of mutable structures.
+Julia macros to easily construct named tuples and set properties of mutable structures.

 # Installation